-The hard reality of coronavirus: There is no “cure”
+The hard reality of coronavirus: There is no ‘cure’

 Expert opinion is divided on the efficacy of these interventions.
 “There is a lot of debate in the public health community as to actually how effective those kinds of social distancing interventions are,” says Dr. William Schaffner, medical director of the National Foundation for Infectious Diseases.
 He envisions two potential scenarios for how the disease will move next.
 The first is that the initial cases in the U.S. will stay relatively local and then come to a close fairly quickly.
 The other possibility is that as more health systems become able to test for the coronavirus, they’ll discover that COVID-19 has actually spread much more widely than previously thought.
 At that point, he says, health officials will start recommending social distancing, “which will cause a fair amount of turmoil, discomfort, and economic loss, as people are urged to become semi-hermits.”

 Still, he says, there is evidence that these tactics buy time.
-“From a medical care perspective I would rather have the epidemic stretched out a bit, because then there won’t be quite as many people coming immediately to health care facilities and swamping them out,” Schaffner told me.
+“From a medical care perspective I would rather have the epidemic stretched out a bit, because then there won’t be quite as many people coming immediately to healthcare facilities and swamping them out,” Schaffner told me.
 Considering that there is yet no COVID-19 vaccine or “cure,” in Trump’s words, time is a crucial tool in managing public health.

 Health experts agree that if you are experiencing symptoms—high fever, coughing—rather than rushing to a clinic, you should call your doctor and ask for their opinion.
 If you do not have a primary care doctor, you can call a medical nurse line or schedule a tele-health visit with a doctor online.
 Most people who contract COVID-19 will experience mild symptoms that can likely be managed from home.
 However, people who are above the age of 65 or have compromised immune systems are likely to experience more aggressive symptoms.
-If person starts experiencing shortness of breath, they should get in touch with a health professional immediately.
+If a person starts experiencing shortness of breath, they should get in touch with a health professional immediately.
 “One of the big signs you’re developing pneumonia is difficulty breathing,” says Gordon.

 How to contain the fallout